DNA Doe Project: Dana Dodd, aka "Lavender Doe"

-A year prior to her identification, Flesher had been compared to the unidentified victim, yet she was believed to have been too old to be a match.

 Debra Jackson, aka "Orange Socks"

 Debra Jackson's body was found face-down and nude in a culvert along a highway in Georgetown, Texas, on October 31, 1979.
 She had been sexually assaulted and strangled.
 Along with the pair of socks on her body, she also wore an abalone/mother of pearl stone on a ring.

 At the time, Jackson was believed to have been a transient or a runaway.
 Strong evidence supported this, as she had keys from an Oklahoma motel, long, dirty nails, insect bites (revealed to actually be impetigo scars post-identification), unshaven legs, and a makeshift sanitary pad.
 She had salpingitis due to having untreated gonorrhea.

 Henry Lee Lucas confessed to her murder and was sentenced to death.
 It was later discovered that police officers from the area had him look at crime scene photos and then confess during interviews, which they would use to gain recognition for solving cold cases.

 The DDP took on the case in 2018.
 On August 6, 2019, "Orange Socks" was identified as 23-year-old Debra Louise Jackson, who was from Abilene, Texas.